To learn more about Bark's Screen Time & Web Filtering, click here.

 Prefer to stick to one solid ruleset to keep it simple?
 Just focus on the Default Rules routine!

 Otherwise, you're able to use these routines / rulesets to set the boundaries that work best for your child.
 Below are the ways we thought through these different options, but you're welcome to use them in whatever way works best for your family.

 - 🟦 Bedtime: Limit device usage when it’s time for lights out.
 Customize what kids can access during Bedtime.

 - 🟩 School time: Limit what can be accessed during the school day.
 Customize the apps/sites they need for school, like Zoom.

 - 🟨 Free time: Dedicated time to use devices just for fun.
 Example use cases:

 a) “I only want my child to have access to social media for an hour a day.”

-b) “I only want my child to access social media after he’s done with his homework.”
+b) “I only want my children to access social media after they're done with their homework.”

 - ⬜️ Any other time (Default rules): The default ruleset when another ruleset isn’t currently applied / scheduled.